shahad108/Fact_checker_GCLoud/README.md

    ```
    pip install -r requirements.txt
    ```
+   Note, for proper dependencies, you will need python version 3.11

 3. Set up a PostgreSQL database and update the `.env` file with its URL.